rmeyerth/slop-site/blog/2023-01-27-release/index.md

 > newVariable = myVariable - 4
 Result: 8
 ```
-Using the original quick start as an example for fibonacci (see [here](/docs/Language/Statements/variables#fibonacci-example-breakdown) for more details):
+For comparison, here is the original fibonacci example (see [here](/docs/Language/Statements/variables#fibonacci-example-breakdown) for more details):
 ```java
 [a = 0,b = 1] + repeat(i++,0,<10) result = {?a} + {?b}; a = {?b}; b = {?result};
 ```
-This can now be replaced with the simpler definition:
+This is now replaced with the simpler definition:
 ```java
 [a = 0,b = 1] + repeat(i++,0,<10) result = a + b; a = b; b = result;
 ```